devtron-labs/tutorials/content/docs/Reference/Creating Application/Config Maps/_index.md

 ![External Config Map](./extconfig.PNG "External config map")

 ### Kubernetes External ConfigMap
-The user will have to ensure that the config map is available to the pod.
+You will have to ensure that the config map is available to the pod.

-Click Save ConfigMap to save the config map
+Click Save ConfigMap to save the config Map